-The 2013 Youngstown State University “Marching Pride” is one of the most visible organizations on campus.
-In the midst of another exciting season, the 2013 Marching Pride is comprised of students from across campus.
-From engineering, nursing and music majors, a musical home can be found for all Penguins.
-Last year’s band featured 150 members and continues to grow in size every year.
+The Youngstown State University “Marching Pride” is one of the most visible organizations on campus.
+Comprised of students from across campus, from engineering, nursing and music majors, a musical home can be found for all Penguins.

 Payne is also an Assistant Professor of Music for the Dana School of Music at Youngstown State.
 Dr. Payne’s previous academic appointments include Associate Director of Bands at the University of Hawai’i and interim Associate Director of Bands and studio trombone teacher for one year at the University of Wyoming.
 Payne also taught in the Red Oak Public Schools in Red Oak, Iowa.